Acly/comfyui-inpaint-nodes/README.md

 ### Inpaint Models (LaMA, MAT)

-This runs a small/fast inpaint model on the masked area.
-Models can be loaded with **"Load Inpaint Model"** and are applied with the **"Inpaint (using Model)"** node.
-This works well for outpainting background or object removal.
+This runs a small, fast inpaint model on the masked area.
+Models can be loaded with **Load Inpaint Model** and are applied with the **Inpaint (using Model)** node.
+This works well for outpainting or object removal.

 The following inpaint models are supported, place them in `ComfyUI/models/inpaint`:
 - [LaMa](https://github.com/advimman/lama) | [Model download](https://github.com/Sanster/models/releases/download/add_big_lama/big-lama.pt)